ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 Once started, the RGBRandomizer will run indefinitely until the program is terminated.
 The microservice can receive and respond to any number of requests from the client while it is active.

+Finally, to start the microservice, simply run it from the command-line interface.

 -----------------------------------------------------
 How to REQUEST data: